SoftUni-Internal/interactive-content/EN/01-NodeJS-Streams-and-Utilities/00-Lesson-Introduction.md

 ## In this lesson you will learn:

 **1. Pub/Sub Pattern**
-- Publish-Subscribe Pattern
+- How to implement the Publish-Subscribe pattern

 **2. Streams**
-- Readable
-- Writable
-- Duplex
-- Transform
+- What streams are
+- How to use the four different types of streams

 **3. Events**
-- Event Emitter
+- Triggering and subscribing to events with the EventEmitter class

 **4. FS Module**
-- File System
+- How to use the File System module

 **5. Debugging**
-- Visual Studio Code
+- The different ways of debugging a Node.js application
-- Nodemon
+- How to debug with Nodemon

 [/slide]